wizgrao/blow/README.md

 	fmt.Print(http.ListenAndServe(":8090", nil))
 }
 ```
-Run the server and open a browser to localhost:8090 and you'll have created your distributed app!
+Run the server, open a browser to `localhost:8090` and you'll have your own distributed fizzbuzz app!